cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Overview

 Both participants agree on the mode and a choice of ciphersuite that is used before the protocol exchange.
-Once established, the core protocol works as follows:
+Once established, the core protocol runs to compute `output = F(skS, input)` as follows:

 ~~~
-   Client(inputs, pkS, info)                 Server(skS, pkS)
+   Client(input, pkS, info)                 Server(skS, pkS)
   ----------------------------------------------------------
-    tokens, blindTokens = Blind(inputs)

-                        blindTokens
+    token, blindToken = Blind(input)

+                         blindToken
                         ---------->

-                         evaluation = Evaluate(skS, pkS, blindTokens)
+                         evaluation = Evaluate(skS, pkS, blindToken)

                          evaluation
                         <----------

-    issuedTokens = Unblind(pkS, tokens, blindTokens, evaluation)
+    issuedToken = Unblind(pkS, token, blindToken, evaluation)
-    outputs = []
-    for i in range(inputs.length):
-     outputs[i] = Finalize(inputs[i], issuedTokens[i], info)
+    output = Finalize(input, issuedToken, info)
-    Output outputs
 ~~~

-In `Blind` the client generates the tokens and blinding data.
-The Server computes the (V)OPRF evaluation in `Evaluation` over the client's blinded tokens.
+In `Blind` the client generates a token and blinding data.
+The Server computes the (V)OPRF evaluation in `Evaluation` over the client's blinded token.
 In `Unblind` the client unblinds the server response (and verifies the Server's proof if verifiability is required).
-In `Finalize`, the client outputs a byte array corresponding to each token that was evaluated over.
+In `Finalize`, the client outputs a byte array corresponding to its input.

 Note that in the final output, the client computes Finalize over some auxiliary input data `info`.
 This parameter SHOULD be used for domain